August 14 in Pop Culture History

 1936 – Rainey Bethea was hanged in Owensboro, Kentucky in the last public execution in the United States.

-1945 – Japan accepted the Allied terms of surrender in World War II.
 V-J Day.
 Be sure to thank Alan Hunter, Nina Blackwood, Mark Goodman, J.J.
-Jackson and Martha Quinn for their service to our country.
+Jackson and Martha Quinn for serving our country. (editor’s not: that’s an 80s joke, right?)

 1959 – Founding and first official meeting of the American Football League.

-1965 – #1 Hit August 14, 1965 – September 3, 1965: Sonny & Cher – I Got You Babe
+#1 Hit August 14, 1965 – September 3, 1965: Sonny & Cher – I Got You, Babe

 1975 – The Rocky Horror Picture Show, the longest-running release in film history, opened at the USA Theatre in Westwood, Los Angeles, California.